carloscoding925/CS-381/as7/README.md

 # Assignment 7 - Carlos Hernandez - CS 381

+## Game Overview - Flappy Fire Truck
+### Welcome to Flappy Fire Truck!
+In this game, you control a fire truck and you must avoid police cars which are attempting to prevent you <br />
+from reaching your destination.
+Dodge as many police cars as you can to get a bigger and bigger score! <br />

 ## How to Fetch the Raylib Submodule
 The following steps will guide you through pulling the repo from github and fetching the `raylib-cpp` submodule. <br />
 - Open a terminal & use your choice of git clone to clone this repo.
 For this tutorial i'll be using git clone through https.